AviatrixSystems/terraform-provider-aviatrix/website/docs/guides/v2-upgrade-guide.html.markdown

   - [Aviatrix Provider R2.x Feature Changelist](https://www.terraform.io/docs/providers/aviatrix/guides/feature-changelist-v2.html)
 2. Update Aviatrix Terraform provider:
   - Navigate to Aviatrix Terraform provider directory:
       - Mac:
           - ``cd $GOPATH/src/github.com/terraform-providers``
       - Windows:
           - ``cd %GOPATH%\src\github.com\terraform-providers\terraform-provider-aviatrix``
   - Update repository by pulling changes:
       - ``git pull``
   - Change branch to **UserConnect-4.7-TF.12-v2**:
       - ``git checkout UserConnect-4.7-TF.12-v2``
   - Build the provider:
       - Mac:
           - ``make fmt``
           - ``make build``
       - Windows:
           - ``go fmt``
           - ``go install``
 3. Navigate to your Terraform directory/ directories and refresh/ import to update:
   - ``terraform init`` - to reinitialise a working Terraform environment for the current directory
   - **Rules to determine whether to refresh or import:**
       - **NOTE:** Rules are listed in terms of priority.
 Import takes precedence over refresh; meaning if your resource has one of the below import rules apply, that resource will require an import no matter how many of the refresh rules apply to it
           - If you are using **transit_vpc** or **spoke_vpc** resources, note they are deprecated and support will eventually be removed. **transit_gateway** and **spoke_gateway** will replace them respectively. ``terraform import`` for these resources must be done to rectify the state
               - **Please refer to the documentation in step 1 for more detailed instructions**
       - If your resource uses an attribute whose accepted values changed, ``terraform import`` must be done to rectify the state
       - If your resource uses an attribute that has been renamed, ``terraform refresh`` is sufficient to rectify the state
       - If your resource uses an attribute that has been renamed **AND** had its accepted values changed, ``terraform refresh`` is sufficient to rectify the state

 ### Example Walk-through
 Phase 3 will definitely be a larger task, but is still nothing too different from what has been done in the previous 2 phases.
 Here we will use an example to demonstrate the refresh/ import rules more clearly.

 -> **NOTE:** Please note that when a ``terraform import`` command is being referred to in the context of this upgrade process, the resource in question must be removed from the Terraform state first.
-An import requires the resource to be removed from the state because normally, importing is used for bringing existing infrastructure created from other means, under Terraform management, which assumes the resource does not exist in the state.
+An import requires the resource to be removed from the state because normally, importing is used for bringing existing infrastructure created from other means, under Terraform management.
+This assumes the resource in question does not exist in the state.
 For details on how to safely remove a resource(s) from the state, please refer to the [**state rm**](https://www.terraform.io/docs/commands/state/rm.html) command.

 Let's say you have finished Phase 2, and are currently on Controller 4.7, Terraform v0.12 and now you need to upgrade your Aviatrix Terraform provider to R2.0.
-Let's take the completed vpn-configuration example from Phase 1:
+Let's take the completed VPN configuration example from Phase 1:

 ```hcl
 # VPN_setup.tf